 Spouse Education Career Opportunities (SECO)

 Created by the Department of Defense, SECO remains a top option for exploring a new career or education.
 The SECO website is packed with information about career exploration, training and licensing, employment readiness, and networking.
 SECO is an all-encompassing resource, making it an excellent first step to beginning a career search.

 MSEP resides under SECO but focuses on matching military spouses with companies interested in hiring them specifically.
 At its job site portal, MSEP features popular corporation partners such as Amazon, Hilton, and Microsoft.
 In addition, MSEP has teamed up with LinkedIn to make networking easier.

 Each branch of service offers its versions of spousal employment help, virtually or on an installation.
 You can find branch programs in their associated community services buildings, but all spouses of all branches are welcomed.
 Resources include job counseling, résumé advice, guidance for applying for federal jobs, and interview techniques.
 In addition, look for workshops that include topics such as job searches and career planning.

 U.S. Chamber of Commerce

-Hiring Our Heroes is a program under the U.S. Chamber of Commerce’s affiliate, U.S. Chamber of Commerce Foundation, which supplies military spouses support for job hunting.
+Hiring Our Heroes is a program under the U.S. Chamber of Commerce’s affiliate, the U.S. Chamber of Commerce Foundation, which supplies military spouses support for job hunting.
 They offer opportunities to attend both virtual and local hiring fairs and résumé services to update skills, employment, and volunteer histories.

 Military Officers Association of America schedules several free military spouse symposia throughout the country each year.
-With their partner, Hiring Our Heroes, they conduct a full day of information for career oriented spouses.
-Workshops include: résumé writing, working outside the home, networking, LinkedIn strategies, and transitioning into life beyond the military.
+With their partner, Hiring Our Heroes, they conduct a full day of information for career-oriented spouses.
+Workshops include résumé writing, working outside the home, networking, LinkedIn strategies, and transitioning into life beyond the military.

 By Dawn M. Smith